yasoob/python-tips/rst/lambdas.rst

 Lambdas
 -------

 Lambdas are one line functions.
-They are also known as annonymous functions in some other languages.
+They are also known as anonymous functions in some other languages.
 You might want to use lambdas when you don't want to use a function twice in a program.
 They are just like normal functions and even behave like them.